Megakuul/voiper/internal/sip/README.md

 - Support for multiple values in a single header line as specified in 3261.7.3.1. -> Each header value must be supplied in a separate header line.

+The following specs are to be implemented (if I have time):

+- RFC 4474 support for authentication if the server acts as UAC (e.g. when the server starts a INVITE transaction).
+- Support for Digest authentication with qop.